occultlang/grimoire/README.md

 # Grimoire
-Grimoire is a hand-written JIT engine.
+Grimoire is a hand-written embeddable JIT engine.